Chapada dos Guimarães National Park: Location

 The park was created on 12 April 1989 by Law 97.656, with 32630 ha.

 It lies in the municipalities of Cuiabá and Chapada dos Guimarães.

 The purpose is to protect significant samples of the local ecosystems and to ensure the preservation of natural and archaeological sites, while supporting appropriate use for visiting, education and research.

 The park is in the Pantanal Biosphere Reserve, which also includes the Pantanal, Emas and Serra da Bodoquena national parks, and the Serra de Santa Bárbara and Nascentes do Rio Taquari, Pantanal de Rio Negro state parks.

 The park is in the basin of the upper Paraguay River, protecting the headwaters of the Cuiabá River, one of the main feeders of the Mato Grosso Pantanal.

 Chapada is a Brazilian word that means a region of steep cliffs, usually at the edge of a plateau.

 The geographical center of South America, formerly considered to be in the city of Cuiabá where it is marked by a white marble obelisk, is in fact located in the park near the town of Chapado dos Guimarães at the "Mirante de Geodésia", a scenic lookout point.

 Environment

 The climate is tropical, with temperatures ranging from 12 to 25 C and annual rainfall of 1800 to 2000 mm.

 The rain falls mostly in spring and summer, with a little rain in autumn and winter.

 The terrain of the park is characterized by large hills and red sandstone cliffs ranging from 600 to 800 m in height.

 Visitor attractions include mountain peaks, waterfalls and caves.

-Fauna include jaguar, pampas deer, howler monkey, tapir, giant anteater, giant armadillo, maned wolf, greater rhea (known as an ema) and seriema.

-Parrots, swifts and red macaws nest in the sandstone cliffs.

-The park is threatened by fire in the cold, dry and windy period of the year, often caused by human activities near or in the park.
-Lightning does not seem to be an important cause, since it is usually followed by rain.
+Fauna includes Brazilian jaguar, puma, pampas deer, howler monkey, tapir, giant anteater and armadillo, maned wolf, greater rhea (also known as ema) and seriema.
+Many other birds, including various parrots, swifts and scarlet macaws, nest in the sandstone cliffs.
+The park is threatened by wildfire in the cooler, drier, windy period of the year, often caused by human activities near or in the park.
+Lightning does not seem to be a risk, since it is usually followed by rain.